open-risk/Visualizations/README.md

 # Visualizations

-Collection of visualization algorithms and scripts, python / javascript based
+A collection of visualization algorithms and scripts primarily python / javascript based